zoomingmediaresearch/pyg-lean/README.md

   proxy: ''           # if you use a proxy server, add it here
 project:
   dir: data           # you might change the data directory (or not)
-  name: pyg_project   # change to your project name
+  name: pygproject   # change to your project name
 youtube:
   api-key: ''         # add your YouTube API key here, otherwise nothing will work
 ```